satansdeer/satansdeer.github.com/src/pages/posts/skills-of-an-effective-developer/index.md

 Actually it can get even worse.
 When not feeling psychological security people may start hiding their mistakes.
 And that can bring a ton of trouble.

-And even one person with this kind of toxic behavior is enough for a team to loose the feeling of psychological security.
+And even one person with this kind of toxic behaviour is enough for a team to loose the feeling of psychological security.

 __Actionable items:__

-* Correcting anyone is fine as long as it's done in nice and nonoffensive way.
-Give yourself a few moments to calm down before making spiteful commentary to someones words.
+* Correcting anyone is fine as long as it's done in nice and non-offensive way.
+Give yourself a few moments to calm down before making spiteful commentary to someone's words.

 * Put yourself in shoes of your opponent.
 How would you feel in his place?
 Think about the consequences of what you are about to say.

-* If you have people like Peter in your team make it clear for them that this behavior is unacceptable.
+* If you have people like Peter in your team make it clear for them that this behaviour is unacceptable.
 Even if Peter is a good developer he may be doing more harm than good by destroying the atmosphere in the team.

 ## Planning